avatarsdk/metaperson-loader-unity/Documentation~/MetaPersonCreatorDesktopIntegration.md

 # MetaPerson Creator - Integration Into Windows And MacOS Unity Application
 This sample demonstrates how to integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/) web page into **Windows** or **macOS** applications and export an avatar from it.

 **Note:** A special WebView component is required to display web pages inside a Unity application.
-This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/windows-mac) plugin, which is paid.
+This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/windows-mac) plugin.
+We can provide you with a **20% discount** coupon for this plugin.
+Please contact us <support@avatarsdk.com> to get it.
-You can also choose any other 3rd party solution with a WebView component.

 Watch also the [video tutorial on Youtube](https://www.youtube.com/watch?v=UT143JebgoE_channel=AvatarSDK).